-Regulated articles may be moved from a quarantined area only if moved under the conditions described in Section 4 of this rule.
+Regulated articles may be moved from a quarantined area only if moved under the conditions described in Section 4 and 5 of this rule.

-SECTION 4: Movement of Regulated Articles Allowed
+SECTION 4: Intrastate Movement of Regulated Articles Allowed

 1. Movement within Quarantined Areas – Movement of a regulated article solely within the quarantined area of the state is allowed without restriction.